 Using Assistive Technology to Support Writing is another valuable resource that can assist you in selecting the best technologies to meet the needs of your son and may be worth sharing with his teachers to ensure that he has the support he needs in the classroom.

-In October, check out the Tech Matrix, which will launch a new free online resource on writing products, reviewed for accessibility and instructional features.
+Check out the Tech Matrix, which will launch a free online resource on writing products, reviewed for accessibility and instructional features.
 Related research on the use of technology for students with special needs will also be included with this tool to inform your decision on the best programs to provide support to meet your son's needs.

 How can public libraries better support people with learning disabilities?